arangodb/docs-hugo/site/content/3.12/release-notes/deprecated-and-removed-features.md

 See the [Release notes](_index.md) of the respective versions for detailed information about breaking changes before upgrading.
 {{< /info >}}

+- **Windows and macOS**:
+  Starting with v3.12, ArangoDB packages for Windows and macOS are not provided anymore.
+You can use the official [Docker images](https://hub.docker.com/_/arangodb/) instead, to run ArangoDB in containers.

 - **Active Failover deployment mode**:
   Running a single server with asynchronous replication to one or more passive